-Since Class III MDs are concerned, clinical data are to form part of the documentation provided by notified bodies under Annex II or III of the applicable Directive.
+Since Class III MDs are concerned, clinical data are to form part of the documentation provided by notified bodies under Medical Device Regulation.
 These data should address the requirements for clinical evaluation of MDs incorporating an active substance as required by Annex X of Directive 93/42/EEC.
 These data should address the safety of the MD in its entirety.
 The usefulness/efficacy of the active substance in the MD should be addressed by clinical evaluation.

-All of the clinical data provided for the assessed MD shall be submitted as a separate document Clinical Overview.
+All of the clinical data provided for the assessed MD should be submitted as a separate document Clinical Overview.